yitzkoel/Lucid/README.md

-**still need to think about the design.** create a LLMRequester folder and in it: create question Object subclass of text. maby a bunch of different question types and a factory to create them create a Requester class that has a method that gets a list of text objects, a question object and runs the LLM accordingly and saves the answer in a text Object.
+**still need to think about the design.** create a LLMRequester folder and in it: create question Object subclass of text. maby a bunch of different question types and a factory to create them(maby like enums that hold prompts) create a Requester class that has a method that gets a list of text objects, a question object and runs the LLM accordingly and saves the answer in a text Object.
 **still need to think about the design.**